GabeScott/standard-works-vault/General Conference/1981 October - The Honored Place of Woman.md

 With your companion, make it a family objective to all be together in the celestial kingdom.
 Strive to make your home a little bit of heaven on earth so that after this life is over, you may be able to say:

-We are all here!
+>We are all here!

-Father, mother, sister, brother,
+>Father, mother, sister, brother,

-All who hold each other dear.
+>All who hold each other dear.

-Each chair is filled—
+>Each chair is filled—

-We’re all at home. ...
+>We’re all at home. …

-We’re all—all here.
+>We’re all—all here.

-(Charles Sprague, The Writings of Charles Sprague, New York: Charles S. Francis, 1841, p.
-73.)
+>

 I gratefully acknowledge the devotion, optimism, faith, and loyalty of my own eternal companion, Flora.
 She has been a constant source of insight and inspiration to the family.
 Her congeniality, fine sense of humor, and interest in my work have made her a pleasing companion, and her unbounded patience and intelligent insight made her a most devoted mother.
 Gladly losing herself in service to her husband and children, she has shown a courageous determination to magnify what she knows is the divine and glorious calling of being a worthy wife and mother.